wwwouaiebe/OsmPtv2NetControl/README.md

 All questions, discussions, polemics about osm have to be posted on OSM forums and not here.

 This program is only there to help mappers do a better map.
-In all case it's not a control of your works.I am not the OSM police.
+In all case it's not a control of your works.
+I am not the OSM police.

 In case of contradictions between this app and the openstreetmap wiki, the wiki is the truth.